Tentative rotation in a galaxy at z$\sim$14 with ALMA: Introduction

 \section{Introduction}

-With the launch of the James Webb Space Telescope (\JWST), we are now able to observe the rest-frame optical and UV emission from galaxies and their interstellar medium (ISM) up to redshift $\sim$ 14 \citep{Cameron23,Curtis-lake23, Harikane23,Larson23,Isobe23,Hsiao23,Robertson23, Abdurrouf24, Carniani24_gsz14_jwst, Harikane24,Sanders24,Tacchella23,Tacchella24, Vikaeus24}, revealing a large population of bright, metal-poor galaxies in the early Universe.
-However, the most distant galaxy is also detected in interferometric observations in/from line emission(ALMA; \citealt{Carniani24_gsz14_ALMA, Schouws24}).
+With the launch of the James Webb Space Telescope (\JWST), we are now able to observe the rest-frame optical and UV emission from galaxies and their interstellar medium (ISM) up to redshift $\sim$ 14 \citep{Cameron23,Curtis-lake23, Harikane23,Larson23,Isobe23,Hsiao23,Robertson23, Abdurrouf24, Carniani24_gsz14_jwst, Harikane24, Sanders24,Tacchella23,Tacchella24, Vikaeus24}, revealing a large population of bright, metal-poor galaxies in the early Universe.
+Remarkably, insight into the characteristics of the most distant galaxies can also be gained through interferometric observations, as illustrated by the detection of line emission from what is currently the most distant galaxy known (ALMA; \citealt{Carniani24_gsz14_ALMA, Schouws24}).

 Before the launch of \JWST, the main avenue to study galaxies properties of high-redshift galaxies was with HST and ground-based 8-10 m observatories to study the rest-frame UV properties.
 Mm/sub-mm observatories such as ALMA and NOEMA investigated these high-z galaxies through \CII\ and \OIIIalm emission lines and in a few cases far-IR continuum emission.
 These observations revealed large dust reservoirs by z$\sim$8 \citep[][]{Tamura19, Bakx21, Inami22, Sommovigo22, Witstok22}, but also ISM properties such as metallicity and ionisation parameter \citep[][]{Spilker22, Witstok22, Litke23, Killi23}.